amitsarkar007/Taiko-Scripts/README.md

     ```
     npm install -g taiko
     ```
-* [Lighthouse](https://www.npmjs.com/package/lighthouse) - Install globally on your machine using the code
+* [Lighthouse](https://www.npmjs.com/package/lighthouse) - This is for generating Google Lighthouse reports.
+Install globally on your machine using the code below.
     ```
     npm install -g lighthouse
     ```
-* [dotenv](https://www.npmjs.com/package/dotenv) - Install globally on your machine using the code
+* [dotenv](https://www.npmjs.com/package/dotenv) - This is for using variables in your code.
+Install globally on your machine using the code below.
     ```
     npm install -g dotenv
+    ```
+* [Taiko Screencast plugin](https://www.npmjs.com/package/taiko-screencast) - This is for creating a gif for your code execution.
+Install globally on your machine using the code below.
+    ```
+    npm install -g taiko-screencast
+    ```

+* [Taiko Diagnostics plugin](https://www.npmjs.com/package/taiko-diagnostics) - This provides some diagnostics features like measuring speedindex, performance metrics of webpage.
+Install globally on your machine using the code below.
+    ```
+    npm install -g taiko-screencast
     ```

 ## How to execute